 Life Cycle of Xylella fastidiosa:

 X. fastidiosa uses biofilm, a sticky microbial tent, for protection.
-For most pathogens, biofilms enhance their arsenal for war, but when X. fastidiosa is unable to produce biofilm it becomes more virulent.
+For most pathogens, biofilms enhance their arsenal for war, but when Xylella fastidiosa is unable to produce biofilm it becomes more virulent.
 Most plant pathogens also have a T3SS (type III secretion system), a missile-launching control center.
 Xylella does not possess such artillery, although it does have some clever means of exploring and adapting to new environments.
 Xylella must be a survivor and adapt to overcome the constant kidnapping by flying giants who aggressively strip them away from their homes and vomit them into a foreign and hostile new land.

 Once deposited into this foreign land, Xylella doesn’t attack, but explores, using its pili to twitch its way across the xylem currents.
 When it meets a membrane barrier, X. fastidiosa sends out its cell wall degrading enzymes to pulverize that blockade.
-In response, the plant will create tyloses, balloon barriers.
+In response, the plant will create tyloses, and balloon barriers.
 But the joke is on the plant—those balloons are so effective, not even water gets past them.
 Xylem vessel diameter and water conductivity can be drastically different from one grape variety to the next.
-For instance, Thompson Seedless which produces more tyloses, and has wider xylem vessel diameters, is more susceptible to the disease than Merlot.
+For instance, Thompson Seedless which produces more tyloses, and has wider xylem vessel diameters, is more susceptible to this disease of grapevine than Merlot vines.
 The plant response to the microbe enhances disease progression.
 Most people quickly categorize a microbe as the villain without ever looking to see how the host provokes and exacerbates the situation.

-There is no known cure for this disease.
+There is no known cure for this disease of grapevine.
 Management strategies include altering cultural practices (irrigation, pruning, vine removal) and insect control (pesticide application).
 Researchers have also tried to breed resistant varieties.
 More and more research is showing that the innate microbial community of the plant, the plant's microbiome may play a role in disease progression either by changing the behavior of the plant, insect, or pathogen or by directly attacking the pathogen.
 Another exciting therapeutic strategy is injecting bacteriophages, tiny viruses that hunt bacteria.

-X. fastidiosa As A Member Of The Plant Microbiome:
+Xylella fastidiosa As A Member Of The Plant Microbiome:

 We've primarily discussed X. fastidiosa as a pathogen of grapevines, the destroyer of wine, and the causal agent of Pierce's Disease.
 However, this is not the whole story of X. fastidiosa.
 While we predominately research this microbe as a plant pathogen this is not its only role just the only role we humans really care about.
 X. fastidiosa finds homes in over 350 different plant species across a broad range of diverse plant families.
 Most of these plants are not bothered by harboring this little guy and do so with no complaints.
 Xylella fastidiosa can live in the xylem of many plants but only causes diseases in a few.
-Unfortunately for Xylella fastidiosa the plants it does cause disease in our plants we really care about like citrus, grapevine, almonds, and coffee.
+Unfortunately for Xylella fastidiosa the plants it does cause disease in the plants we really care about like citrus, grapevine, almonds, and coffee.
 Because of this X. fastidiosa is often labeled as a plant pathogen not a member of the plant microbiome.
-In my opinion, it has a lot of bad PR and I hope this little post shows sometimes plant pathogens are just misunderstood members of the plant microbiome.
+In my opinion, it has a lot of bad PR and I hope this little post shows that sometimes plant pathogens are just misunderstood members of the plant microbiome.